Martine Veldhuis

 Martine Veldhuis (born 12 December 1996) is a Dutch rower.
+In 2017, she and her dizygotic twin sister Marike won silver at the World Rowing Championships for under-23 rowers in the lightweight quadruple sculls.
 She won the gold medal in the women's lightweight single sculls event at the 2020 European Rowing Championships held in Poznań, Poland.
 This was the first time the Netherlands won this event at the European Rowing Championships.

 In 2018, she competed in the women's lightweight single sculls event at the World Rowing Championships held in Plovdiv, Bulgaria.
 The following year, she competed in the same event at the 2019 World Rowing Championships held in Ottensheim, Austria.

+Veldhuis and Lisa Scheenaard competed in the women's double sculls event at the 2024 Summer Olympics in Paris, France.